By Dr. A.J. Drenth

 “Vocation acts like a law of God from which there is no escape…He must obey his own law…Anyone with a vocation hears the voice of the inner man; he is called.” -Carl Jung

-There are a host of reasons why creative careers are important and healthy for Introverts.
+There are a host of reasons why creative careers are important and healthy for the Introvert.
 In addition to sheer enjoyment, Introverts cherish creative expression for its role in deepening their self-knowledge.
 Creative work can provide them with a clearer sense of identity and play an important role in their personal development.
 In his book, Solitude, Anthony Storr writes, “The creative person is constantly seeking to discover himself [sic], to remodel his own identity, and to find meaning in the universe by means of what he creates.”
 Don Riso and Russ Hudson, established authorities on the Enneagram and authors of Personality Type, suggest that creative work allows individuals to “harness their emotions without getting lost in them, not only producing something beautiful but discovering who they are.
 In the moment of inspiration, they are, paradoxically, both most themselves and most liberated from themselves.”

 Creative careers also grant Introverts the opportunity to share their inner world with others.
 D.W.
 Winnicott writes, “Part of the satisfaction which a creative person obtains from his achievement may be the feeling that, at last, some part of his inner life is being accepted which has never been accorded recognition before.”